FiBiNet++: Reducing Model Size by Low Rank Feature Interaction Layer for CTR Prediction: Our Proposed Model

 \subsection{Discussion}

-In this section,we discuss the model size difference between FiBiNet and FiBiNet++.Note only non-embedding parameter is considered,which really demonstrates model complexity.
+In this section, we discuss the model size difference between FiBiNet and FiBiNet++.
+Note only non-embedding parameter is considered, which really demonstrates model complexity.

-The major parameter of FiBiNet comes from two components:one is the connection between the first MLP layer and output of two bi-linear modules,and the other is the linear part.Suppose we denote $h=400$ as size of first MLP layer, $f=50$ as fields number, $d=10$ as feature embedding size and $t=1 \ million$ as feature number.Therefore, the parameter number in these two parts is nearly 10.8 millions:
+The major parameter of FiBiNet comes from two components: one is the connection between the first MLP layer and the output of two bi-linear modules, and the other is the linear part.
+Suppose we denote $h=400$ as the size of the first MLP layer, $f=50$ as field number, $d=10$ as feature embedding size, and $t=1 \ million$ as feature number.
+Therefore, the parameter number in these two parts is nearly 10.8 million:

-For FiBiNet++, majority of model parameter comes from following three components:connection between the first MLP layer and embedding produced by SENet+ module(1-th part),connection between the first MLP layer and compression MLP layer(2-th part),and parameters between compression MLP layer and bi-linear feature interaction results(3-th part).Let $m=50$ denote size of compression MLP layer.We have parameter number of these components as follows:
+For FiBiNet++, the majority of model parameter comes from following three components: the connection between the first MLP layer and embedding produced by SENet+ module(1-th part), the connection between the first MLP layer and "Low Rank Layer"(2-th part), and parameters between "Low Rank Layer" and bi-linear feature interaction results(3-th part).
+Let $m=50$ denote the size of "Low Rank Layer".
+We have the parameter number of these components as follows:

-We can see that the above-mentioned methods to reduce model size greatly decrease model size from 10.8 millions to 0.28 millions,which is nearly 39x model compression.In addiction,the larger the fields number $f$ is, the larger model compression ratio we can achieve.
+We can see that the above-mentioned methods to reduce model size greatly decrease model size from 10.8 million to 0.28 million, which is nearly 39x model compression.
+In addition, the larger the field number $f$ is, the larger the model compression ratio we can achieve.
+It's easy to see that "Low Rank Layer" is the key to the high compression ratio while it can also be applied into other CTR models with long feature interaction layers such as ONN\cite{onn} and FAT-DeepFFM\cite{fat} for feature interaction compression.